 There are two official juries at the Cannes Film Festival: the Feature Films Jury and the Short Films and Cinefondation Jury.
 Voting is by secret ballot, and majority rules.
 Members of the juries cannot have a film in competition.

 There are lots of awards at the Cannes Film Festival, but the biggest of them all is the Palme d'Or, which is awarded to the best feature film and the best short film in Competition.
 In general, when people refer to "the Palme d'Or," they mean the one for feature films.
-In the past decade, there have been two ties for the Palme d'Or -- "The Piano" and "Bawang Bieji" in 1993, and "Unagi" and "Ta'm e Guilass" in 1997.

 The Camera d'Or is awarded by a separate jury to the best first-time film in the entire festival, including all sections of the Official Selection, the Directors' Fortnight and International Critics' Week.
 By Cannes standards, a "first-time film" is at least an hour long and its director has never before made a movie of that length for the cinema or TV.